andrecastropaiva/andrecastropaiva.github.io/README.md

-<h1>Hey, I'm Andre 👋 </h1>
+<h1>Hey, Hello 👋🏼, I'm Andre, </h1>
-<strong>I’m a Data Engineer with interest in Data Science, Machine Learning and AI.</strong>
+<strong>I'm a Data Engineer with a growing interest in Data Science, Machine Learning, and AI.</strong>

-My professional experience has taught me to be a great team player, an attentive listener and enhanced my attention to detail.
-This alongside my educational accomplishments enable me to pursue my career goals and follow my passions in Technology and Business.
+I have a rich journey marked by adaptability and continuous learning.
+Upon moving to the UK, I overcame the initial challenges of a new language and job market.
+My resilience saw me ascending to management roles, where I developed crucial skills such as teamwork, problem-solving, listening and attention to detail.
+While working in management roles, I also earned a First Class Honours degree in Business Management from The Open University Business School before diving into tech with certifications in Web Development.

-I hold a First Class Honours degree in Business Management from The Open University Business School.
-This was accomplished while working full-time and took a great deal of organisational and time management skills.
+My fascination with data led me to an intensive data engineering training program, sharpening my skills in Python, SQL, AWS, and Azure.
+Now, I hold various certifications in Computer Science, Azure Data Engineering, Cloud Computing, and Databricks, demonstrating my commitment to ongoing learning and development.

-I love to learn new skills, I began my journey in tech with Web development and since then I never stopped up-skill.
-I hold a certificate in Responsive Web Development from freeCodeCamp by self-taught online, here I learned HTML, CSS and JavaScript.
-I also hold a certificate in Web Development from Bath Spa University, where I learned an understanding of Semantic HTML, CSS, LESS, Bootstrap, JavaScript, React, Node.js, prototyping in Figma and work with browser tools.
-Both of these certificates were accomplished while working full-time.
+Currently, I am deeply engaged in data engineering and am continually exploring how to optimise data pipelines and systems.
+Simultaneously, I've been upskilling in Data Science, ML, AI tools, and concepts like prompt engineering, guided by a profound passion for continuous learning.

-From there, I reflected, and realised that my passion is working with data, since my Business studies I always enjoyed doing business analysis and finding data insights.
+Given the ever-evolving nature of the tech field, I am excited about the journey ahead, anticipating the opportunities to grow and make meaningful contributions to various projects.
+I am driven by my love for learning, ready to embrace the challenges and opportunities that lie ahead in data engineering and beyond.

-I did 3 months intensive training in Data engineering using Python and SQL and hold a certification of accomplishment.
-Alongside that, I also hold various Azure Data Engineering, Cloud computing, Data Science and AI as well as Databricks certifications.
+Thank you for your time.

 <ul>
 <li>💞️ I’m looking to collaborate on open source projects alongside my work.</li>
-<li>⚡️ My hobbies are Sports (Football, NFL, NBA, UFC, F1), exercising, travelling and hiking.</li>
+<li>⚡️ My hobbies are fitness, travelling and hiking.</li>
 </ul>
 👨🏻‍💻 Happy Coding!
 <br>